We are now recruiting for our clinical trial in Odense. Learn more and apply!

 We’re developing a device to simplify how you treat intimate discomfort

-Our remedy safely inserts and directs light inside the vagina and over the vulva, eliminating harmful microbes and allowing good bacteria to repopulate.
+Our remedy safely directs light inside the vagina and over the vulva, eliminating harmful microbes and allowing good bacteria to repopulate.
 It offers an alternative to pharmacological solutions and transforms how women deal with vaginal infections.

 Thank you!
 You're now subscribed!